NordicGeodesy/NordicTransformations/README.md

-# PROJ.4 parameters for transformations defined by the Nordic Geodetic Commision
+# PROJ parameters for transformations defined by the Nordic Geodetic Commision

 The Nordic Geodetic Commision (NKG) defines transformations betweeen the national realisations of the ETRS89 and the various realisations of the global reference system ITRS.
-This repository is a collection of transformation parameters and gridded deformation models that can be used with the transformation software PROJ.4.
+This repository is a collection of transformation parameters and gridded deformation models that can be used with the transformation software PROJ.

 ## License